chandrashekar0559/CLOUD/README.md

 9). now goto ur project directory
 CD yourproject/ then click enter

-10). now run the node app
+10).
+Now install 'forever' by using sudo npm forever -g install command // this forever script for if restart session or we're exit the session still run the forever project

-ex:- node server.js
+11).
+Now run the server by using forever start server.js above command thenserver started.

 your project will start like this